liferay/liferay-frontend-projects/projects/js-toolkit/CONTRIBUTING.md

 This guide only covers contributions to the bundler 3.x development while it is in its initial phase (prior to the first production release).
 Once it is released to the general public, they will be updated and some things may change.

+The source for the 2.x series of the JS toolkit can be found [under the `maintenance` directory](../../maintenance/projects/js-toolkit).

 ## Setup

 After cloning the repo, run: